Asset Management

 In May 2016, the Infrastructure for Jobs and Prosperity Act, 2015 was proclaimed; granting the Province of Ontario the authority to regulate municipal asset management planning.
 In early 2017, the Ontario Ministry of Infrastructure introduced a proposed municipal asset management planning regulation and opened it for comment through the Environmental Registry.
 City comments on the proposed regulation were summarized in Council Report PW2017-067.The proposed regulation was amended and proclaimed on December 31, 2017.

 The City is now working to fulfill the requirements of the regulation.
-Currently the City has achieved the necessary deadlines with the creation and Council adoption of a Strategic Asset Management Policy and the 2021 Asset Management Plan for core assets.
-The next deadline is the creation, and Council acceptance of an Asset Management Plan for all remaining City assets, meeting the criteria of the regulation by July 1, 2024.
-It is important to note that due to challenges associated with the COVID-19 pandemic, the deadlines for all AMPs were extended by one (1) year.
+Currently the City has achieved the necessary deadlines with the creation and Council adoption of a Strategic Asset Management Policy, the 2021 Asset Management Plan for core assets and the 2024 Asset Management Plan for non-core assets.
+The next deadline is the creation, and Council acceptance, of an Asset Management Plan identifying proposed levels of service and asset performance targets and what would be required to provide them, meeting the criteria of the regulation by July 1, 2025.